toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/game.md

 # making a game

-let's cover how we can setup a very simple software rendering setup.
+let's cover how we can setup a very simple software Renderinging setup.

 ## Application boiler plate